 Weaving a narrative of love and joy

-A message from Verónica Moreno, Thousand Currents Community Engagement Manager
+A message from Verónica Moreno, Thousand Currents Communications Manager

 These struggles are part of a continued effort towards liberation.
 I don’t mean to dismiss the pain many of us have experienced this past year, particularly in communities of color.
 I would, however, like to unpack the hidden gifts in the pain and the importance of not letting the challenges of tomorrow get the better of us right now.
 Poet Khalil Gibran offers the following: